Drivetrain#

 Actions — Move and turn the robot.

-drive — Drive the robot forward or in reverse continuously.
+drive — Moves the robot forward or reverse forever.

-drive for — Drive the robot forward or in reverse for a specific distance.
+drive for — Moves the robot forward or reverse for a specific distance.

-turn — Turn the robot right or left continuously.
+turn — Turns the robot left or right forever.

-turn for — Turn the robot right or left for a specified amount of degrees.
+turn for — Turns the robot left or right for a specific number of degrees.

-turn to heading — Turn the robot to a specific heading.
+turn to heading — Turns the robot to face a specific heading from -359 to 359 degrees.
+The robot will turn the shortest direction to reach the target heading.

-set drive heading — Manually sets the robot’s heading value.
+set drive heading — Changes the robot’s current heading to a new heading.

-drive is done? — Returns a Boolean indicating whether or not the robot is done driving.
+drive is done — Reports whether the robot is finished moving.

-drive heading — Returns the drivetrain’s heading in degrees.
+drive heading — Reports the robot’s current heading from 0 to 359 degrees.

 Actions#